Marine Security Belt: 2021

 China was absent in the second version of the exercise when it was started by Russia and Iran on 16 February 2021.
-It was later announced that the Indian and Chinese navies will also join, but neither eventually take part.
+It was later announced that the Indian and Chinese navies will also join, but eventually neither took part.
 On 18 February 2021, the official website of the Indian Navy issued a statement denying participation in the drill.
 Turkish state-run Anadolu Agency reported that the Indian Navy had cancelled the plan at the last minute, because Tehran said China could join the exercise too and Indians did not want to be together with the Chinese due to recent border skirmishes.

 The units participating in the exercise included: